 ASPS members nominate patients who carry an optimistic outlook on life and positively affect people around them, despite the difficulties of their reconstructive procedures.
 These extraordinary reconstructive plastic surgery patients are honored by ASPS at its annual scientific meeting.

-- How patient successfully recovered
+- An explanation of how the patient successfully recovered

-- Details about the unique patient/doctor relationship
+- Details about this unique patient/doctor relationship

-- One current .JPG photo of the patient clothed, or one pair of before and after photos.
-A photo of the patient participating in their charitable work is preferred.
+- One current .JPG photo of the patient clothed, or one pair of before-and-after photos.
+A photo of the patient participating in their charitable work is preferred

 - Signed patient authorization forms releasing the patient's information and photos to ASPS (links are at top of page)